dativebase/dativetop/src/dativetop/gui/README.rst

 To view Dative, click the "View" menu item and then "Dative".
 Click the "Help" menu item and then "Visit Dative in Browser" to open Dative in your web browser.

+Online Linguistic Database Instances

+These are your local Online Linguistic Database instances.

+You may have to manually tell Dative about these OLD instances by adding new "server" instances for them under Dative > Application Settings.